nuex/jennifer/README.md

     jen new mytemplate -v author="Trevor Goodchild" -v city="Bregna"

-If you need to see what variables are available, use the `vars` command:
+If you need to see what variables are available to bind data to, use the `vars` command:

     jen vars mytemplate